capitalone/locopy/README.rst

 locopy: Data Load and Copy using Python
 ========================================

-A Python library assist with ETL processing for:
+A Python library to assist with ETL processing for:

 - Amazon Redshift (``COPY``, ``UNLOAD``)
 - Snowflake (``COPY INTO <table>``, ``COPY INTO <location>``)

 In addition:

 - The library supports Python 3.5+
 - DB Driver (Adapter) agnostic.
 Use your favourite driver that complies with `DB-API 2.0 <https://www.python.org/dev/peps/pep-0249/>`_